The Dordogne Valley: Historic and Authentic

 As for outdoor activities, the choice is equally endless and very close-by:

-• Canoeing and swimming in the Dordogne River, the purest in France and the only labelled as a World Biosphere Reserve by UNESCO
+• Canoeing and swimming in the Dordogne River, the purest in France and the only labelled as a World Biosphere Reserve by UNESCO - Just a few minutes walk from our cottages.

 • Hiking on hundreds of marked trails, including the famous Way of Saint-James.
 Some start on our doorstep.